-At the talk, Communications PS Bitange Ndemo also talked about push to have a sub-patent law and creative commons in Kenya, as opposed to unwieldy patents – these are suitable for local development of incremental innovations as many creations will not qualify pass IP test.
-He also believes it’s best country for have flexible laws until we develop further
+At the talk, Communications PS Bitange Ndemo also talked about push to have a sub-patent law and creative commons in Kenya, as opposed to unwieldy patents – these are suitable for local development of incremental innovations as many creations will not qualify to pass an IP test.
+He also believes it’s best country for have flexible laws until we develop further.

-Apprentice: Got to watch the final few episode of Donald Trump’s Apprentice – which this year featured Kenyan born Liza Mucheru-Wisner.
-She was one the 16 contents, picked from several thousand applicants and made it to the final three.
-She would have gone further but for the sudden decision by Trump to fire her even when her team had won a challenge.
+Apprentice: Got to watch the final few episodes of Donald Trump’s Apprentice – which this year featured Kenyan-born Liza Mucheru-Wisner.
+She was one of the 16 contents, picked from several thousand applicants, and made it to the final three.
+She would have gone further but for a sudden decision by Trump to fire her even when her team had won a challenge.

-The apprentice is a TV show with plot, structure, bad guys, and a defined ending.
-But it’s a microcosm for business & entrepreneurs who face different challenges, have to play multiple tasks, who’s plans don’t always go right, may not have the resources they need or you don’t get to work with the right people – and there’s always a bit of improvisation to get a win.
+The Apprentice is a TV show with a plot, structure, bad guys, and a defined ending.
+But it’s a microcosm for business & entrepreneurs who face different challenges, have to play multiple tasks, whose plans don’t always go right, may not have the resources they need and don’t get to work with the right people – and there’s always a bit of improvisation to get a win.

-It’s all cut and edited into a dramatic hour package for TV, which means that you don’t see a lot of the hard work that contestants put in.
-Liza said she actually got a long with all the contestants and the harsh comments were never repeated in front of contestant during tasks, but only came out in boardroom, when everyone was fighting for to stay in the show.
+It’s all cut and edited into a dramatic hour-long package for TV, which means that we don’t see a lot of the hard work that contestants put in.
+Liza said she actually got along with all the contestants and the harsh comments were never repeated in front of contestants during tasks, but only came out in the boardroom, when everyone was fighting to remain on the show.

 Despite not being the Apprentice, she does not feel like she lost.
-She represented herself well, put a spotlight on herself and her passion (education, kids, technology) and as a result she’s got lots of offers to consider, one of which may may involve becoming a goodwill ambassador.
+She represented herself well, put a spotlight on herself and her passion (education, kids, technology), and as a result, she got lots of offers to consider, one of which may involve becoming a goodwill ambassador.